akitofsk/parallel-scroll-slider/README.md

 # parallel-scroll-slider
-This package is provided a slider scrolled parallel direction when browser is scrolled vertically.
+This package provides a slider scrolled parallel direction when browser is scrolled vertically.

 ## Install